uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/mtd-terminology.html.md

 For example, say 'Payments on account are advance payments towards your next tax bill.'
 If you have more space, say:

-	Payments on account are 2 advance payments made towards your next tax bill.
+> Payments on account are two advance payments made towards your next tax bill.
 They pay for:
+>

-		- Income Tax
+> - Income Tax
-		- [Class 4 National Insurance contributions](https://www.gov.uk/self-employed-national-insurance-rates) (opens in new tab)
+> - [Class 4 National Insurance contributions](https://www.gov.uk/self-employed-national-insurance-rates) (opens in new tab)
+>

-	HMRC estimates the total amount based on your previous year’s tax bill.
+> HMRC estimates the total amount based on your previous year’s tax bill.
 Each payment is half of that amount.

 ### payment plan
+two
 Lower case.

 ### points-based penalties